GeminiAd/work-day-scheduler/README.md

 - Keep track of your schedule for the day.
 - Color coded so you know what tasks have passed, what task you are currently on, and what tasks are in the future.
 - Boasts a responsive design.
-Looks good on dektop, tablet, and mobile.
+Looks good on desktop, tablet, and mobile.

 ## Usage